Sigmmma/c20/src/content/h1/guides/map-making/kill-volumes/readme.md

 )
 ```

 Because Halo scripts do not support [loops][], we must repeat the test for all 16 players (indexes 0 to 15).
-For a singleplayer map, just testing for players 0 and 1 is sufficient.
+For a singleplayer map, just testing for players 0 and 1 is sufficient since MCC only supports up to 2 players in co-op.
 Note that the script contains the name of the trigger volume, `kill_volume`, so adjust if your volume is named differently.

 If you created multiple trigger volumes, you will need to repeat the above code for each trigger volume name.